omarkassim/omarkassim-web/README.md

 `npm start`: make a development build and serve the site through browsersync
 `npm run build`: make a production build
 `npm run serve`: serve the current build `dist` directory
 `npm run debug`: start Eleventy in debug mode and serve the site
-`npm run serve:lambda`: serve lambda functions with netlify-lambda
-`npm run build:lambda`: compile lambda functions for production